rebsiot/fvtt-karma/README.md

 Keep a history of dice rolls per user and, if they don't meet a threshold over a defined history, adjust its result based on how you configure it.

-This module supports all dice rolls from d2 to d100, either rolling below or above the threshold.
+This module supports all dice rolls from d2 to d100, either rolling under or over the threshold.

 ## How to Use